-The major research programs of the MCC are: Carcinogenesis and Chemoprevention; Cellular Mechanisms; Genetic Mechanisms; Immunology; Screening, Prevention, Etiology and Cancer Survivorship; and Transplant Biology and Therapy.
+The Masonic Cancer Center has six mechanistic research programs: Carcinogenesis and Chemoprevention; Cellular Mechanisms; Genetic Mechanisms; Immunology; Screening, Prevention, Etiology, and Cancer Survivorship; and Transplant and Cellular Therapy.

 * This profile was provided by the Masonic Cancer Center.